Health & Safety Practices

 Team Safety :

-• Hand washing upon arrival at work and every 30 minutes thereafter.
+• Hand washing is required every 30 minutes.

-• Change gloves when switching tasks, handling different foods, or after touching objects that should be considered contaminated (cell phone, computer, clothes, door handles, etc.) If the integrity of a glove is compromised (e.g. ripped, punctured) change gloves immediately - wash hands per proper protocols.
+• Team members who are required to wear gloves will change them when switching tasks, handling different foods, or after touching objects that should be considered contaminated (cell phone, computer, clothes, door handles, etc.) If the integrity of a glove is compromised (e.g. ripped, punctured) change gloves immediately - wash hands per proper protocols.

 • Avoid touching your eyes, nose, or mouth with unwashed hands or used gloves.

-• No physical contact (handshakes, fist bumps, hugs etc).
+• Refrain from physical contact (handshakes, fist bumps, hugs etc).

 Cleaning/Sanitizing Equipment & Workstations:

-• Make sure sanitizing products meet EPA criteria for use against COVID-19.
+• Make sure sanitizing products meet EPA criteria.

 • Sanitize all workstations and equipment at start and end of shift, and between tasks